SabariAB/python_game/README.md

-To Run This Game, Install Pygame Package using this in your Terminal ---> pip install pygame
+To Run this Game, Install Pygame Package using this command in your Terminal ---> pip install pygame

 SNAKE COLOR --->  GREEN,
 FOOD COLOR --->  BLACK